Midyear Meeting

 - The Evolution of Institutional Purposes in International Law - Tim Clark

-- ECOWAS Supplementary Acts: A New Model for Human Rights Enforcement? - Edith Amoafoa-Smart
+- ECOWAS Supplementary Acts: A Potential Model for Human Rights Enforcement? - Edith Amoafoa-Smart

 - Precedent and Due Process in the Era of Unilateral Regulatory Globalization - Alexandros Tzionas